odrive/gateway-api/gateway-api.md

 *JSON*

-List of updated metadata properties, including but not limited to the following:
+Updated properties, including but not limited to the following:

 Property | Description
 ---------|------------